 Dorniers will be extensively modified

 While ZeroAvia upsizes the hydrogen fleet with the two Dorniers, but first, they will have to be extensively modified before they can enter the flight test campaign, which will be done from Raleigh-Durham International Airport near the Hollister HQ and at a new facility at Kemble Airport.
 Off will go the Honeywell/Garrett TPE331 turboprops as they are to be replaced by two 600 kW electric engines.
-Fuel tanks with a capacity of 100 kilograms of hydrogen will be accommodated in the fuselage, giving the aircraft a range of just over 920 kilometers.
+Fuel tanks with a capacity of 100 kilograms of hydrogen will be accommodated in the fuselage.
+The electricity generated by fuel cells is enough to give the aircraft a range of some 920 kilometers.
 The maximum take-off weight will be around 6.000 kilograms, which is some 500 kilograms less than the conventional Do-228.

 Artist impression of the DLR/MTU hydrogen-electric Dornier 228 that is set to fly in 2026.
 (DLR)